City-of-Turku/rw-apiproxy/README.md

  createdb --encoding=UTF8 --owner=rv4api rv4api

 ## Responses
-All response bodies are in JSON format.
-HTTP error codes are used to report success and failure.
+All response bodies are in JSON and HTTP error codes are used to report success and failure accordingly.

 ### JSON API Response format